 Quedgeley Church – St James

-St James Church is a Church of England church in School Lane, Quedgeley, it has been a Grade II listed building since 1955.
-The site of the current church has been used for religious reasons since before 1095.
-The church was originally built in 1210 with additions of the chancel in the 13th century and further additions.
-Parts of the building has been rebuilt over the centuries including the nave and chancel in 1857.
+St James Church is a Church of England church in School Lane, Quedgeley.
+The church has been a Grade II listed building since 1955.
+People have used the site of the current church for religious reasons since before 1095.
+They originally built the church in 1210 with additions of the chancel in the 13th century and further additions.
+However, they have rebuilt parts of the building over the centuries, including the nave and chancel in 1857.

-The building was built using ashlar with a Cotswold stone roof.
-The opening between the nave and north aisle consists of three bays in the traditional 13th-century style.
-The current site is a nice place to sit and reflect as well as admire the building from many angles.
+They built the building using ashlar with a Cotswold stone roof.
+The opening between the nave and north aisle has three bays in the traditional 13th-century style.
+The current site is a nice place to sit and reflect, and admire the building from many angles.

 The Abbey Church of St Mary the Virgin